 Kedonganan Jimbaran fish market

-On the north of Muaya Beach in Jimbaran bay, you can find a traditional (wet) market where most of the fresh catches around Bali are sourced.
-Open from 4 AM to 9 PM, Kedonganan Jimbaran fish market is the largest fresh seafood market in Bali loaded with fishes, lobster, shrimps, crabs, and other sea harvests.
+On the north of Muaya Beach in Jimbaran Bay, you can find a traditional (wet) market where most of the fresh catches around Bali are sourced.
+Open from 4 AM to 9 PM, Kedonganan Jimbaran fish market is the largest fresh seafood market in Bali loaded with fish, lobster, shrimps, crabs, and other sea harvests.
 This market can serve as a great option if you plan to make good use of your in-villa kitchenette or arrange the chef to cook for a private barbecue party with your friends or relatives.